Fuzail22/Ecommerce-WebApp/README.md

 ### Async:
 -> any function call line inside async function doesn't wait for the line to be executed and return goes on to the next line if await is not mentioned.

-## Debugging:
+## Debugging in VS Code:
-->Ctrl+Shift+D to go to run and debug.
+->Ctrl+Shift+D to go to run and debug.\
-->Then click on show all automatic debug configurations and select Node js ->Ctrl+Shift+P and type toggle auto attach and select and then select smart.
+->Then click on show all automatic debug configurations and select Node js\
+->Ctrl+Shift+P and type toggle auto attach and select and then select smart.\
-->now run the js file with breakpoints added the debugger will auto attached.
+->now run the js file with breakpoints added the debugger will auto attached.\
-->f5-for next break point.
+->f5-for next break point.\
-->f10-for next step.
+->f10-for next step.\
-->f11-to step into a funtion.
+->f11-to step into a funtion.\
-->shift+f11-to step out
+->shift+f11-to step out.\
-->use watch to watch a specific variable
+->use watch to watch a specific variable.\